-Solving Limits Made Simple: Solve Any Limit You May Find
+Solving Limits Made Simple:

-Type 1: Limits By Simple Substitution
+Type 1: Limits By Direct Substitution

 I don't think you need much practice solving these.
 They're not much fun either.
-However, there is an interesting question here by a reader that relates the technique we use here and the concept of continuity: Solving Limits by Continuity.
+However, there is an interesting question here by a reader that relates the technique we use here and the concept of continuity: Solving Limits by Continuity

 Type 2: Limits by Factoring